 Many individuals see menstrual cups as an eco-friendly product.
 Those who are committed to reducing waste created by the plastic, non-recyclable, and non-biodegradable materials present in disposable pads and tampons are choosing them over other menstrual hygiene products.

 But whether or not they are as safe, less safe, or safer than the conventional disposable pads and tampons has remained an open question.

 Now, a team from the Liverpool School of Tropical Medicine in the United Kingdom, in collaboration with other researchers from the U.K., Kenya, and India, have conducted a review of the medical studies and grey literature.
 Their review included studying conference abstracts, reports, and doctoral theses to find more about the usage and safety of menstrual cups.

 The researchers also looked at how often educational websites and programs included information about menstrual cups alongside other menstrual hygiene products.
-Their findings now appear in the journal The Lancet Public Health.
+Their findings now appear in the journal

 “Despite the fact that 1.9 billion women globally are of menstruating age — spending on average 65 days a year dealing with menstrual blood flow, few good quality studies exist that compare sanitary products,” notes the review’s senior author Prof. Penelope Phillips-Howard.